Brusselization: From the 1950s to the 1980s: culmination and opposition

 The original Brusselization was the type of urban regeneration performed by Brussels in connection with the 1958 Brussels World's Fair (Expo 58).
 In order to prepare the city for Expo 58, buildings were torn down without regard either to their architectural or historical importance, high-capacity square office or apartment buildings were built, boulevards were created and tunnels dug.
-Among the most controversial was the large-scale demolition of town houses for development of the high-rise business district in the Northern Quarter.
+Among the most controversial was the large-scale demolition of townhouses for development of the high-rise business district in the Northern Quarter.
+The car-centric approach also led to the construction of parking lots, as in the Rue de la Vierge Noire/Zwarte Lievevrouwstraat, where the Central Halls of 1874 were razed to make way for Parking 58.
 All of these changes were designed to quickly increase the number of people working and living in the city and improve transportation.

-Further radical changes resulted from Brussels's role as the center of the EU and NATO, beginning with the construction of the European Commission's headquarters in 1959.
+Further radical changes resulted from Brussels's role as the center of the European Union (EU) and NATO, beginning with the construction of the European Commission's headquarters in 1959.
+Entire blocks of residential buildings were acquired and left to decay until the last residents fled and building permits were finally granted out of sheer exhaustion.
+This method of neglect was then generalized to the entire city, where the amount of office space quintupled in about twenty years: from 615000 m2 in 1949 to 3300000 m2 in the early 1970s.
 The introduction of a high-speed rail network in the 1990s was the latest excuse to speculate on multiple rows of properties for modern office or hotel redevelopment, which led to the razing of neighborhood blocks near Brussels-South railway station.

 These changes caused outcry amongst the citizens of Brussels and by environmentalist and preservationist organizations.
-The demolition of Victor Horta's Art Nouveau Maison du Peuple/Volkshuis in 1965 was one focus of such protests, as was the construction of the IBM Tower in 1978.
+The demolition of Victor Horta's Maison du Peuple/Volkshuis in 1965 was one focus of such protests, as was the construction of the IBM Tower in 1978.
 Many architects also protested, and it was the architectural world that coined the name Brusselization for what was happening to Brussels.
 Architects such as Léon Krier and Maurice Culot formulated an anti-capitalist urban planning theory, as a rejection of the rampant modernism that they saw overtaking Brussels.